McSinyx/archaicy/README.md

     pip install palace

-Wheel distribution is only built for GNU/Linux on amd64 at the time of writing.
+Wheel distribution is only built for GNU/Linux and macOS on amd64 at the time of writing, with the later is only available for Python 3.8.
 If you want to help out, please head to our GitHub issues [#1][GH-1].

 ### From source